fgsect/concealed_ilwe/README.md

 This is Code for the AsiaCrypt paper (Damm et al., AsiaCrypt 2025).

 # Installation/Usage
-Both options require [Mosek](https://www.mosek.com/) as a solver.
+The experiment was originally run with [Mosek](https://www.mosek.com/) as a solver.
 This solver is commercial, but offers free academic licences.
+We included a version with free solvers, that may yields slightly different results.

 ## Docker
-* ensure that your Mosek licence is in the folder `~/mosek`, or adjust the `docker-compose.yml`
+* OPTIONAL: ensure that your Mosek licence is in the folder `~/mosek`, or adjust the `docker-compose.yml`
 * call `docker compose up --build -d` to start/resume the large scale experiment for NIST-level 2 Note that this takes SEVERAL DAYS to finish.
 * call `docker compose down` to stop/interrupt the experiment